appcircleio/appcircle-docusaurus/docs/account/artifacts.md

 :::caution

 Only build and distribution artifacts are deleted in this section.
-Artifacts of Enterprise App Store published applications will not be deleted.
+Artifacts of the Enterprise App Store and Store submitted published applications will not be deleted.

 :::